What is the California Drug Take-Back Program?

 What can I put in the med bin?

-• Medicated ointments and lotions (leave tightly sealed in original containers)
+Medicated ointments and lotions (leave tightly sealed in the original containers)

 Note: Schedule II to V Controlled Substance medications are prescribed medications that are strictly regulated because they have a high potential for abuse and/or can cause harm when ingested by the wrong person.
 To check if your medication is a controlled substance, please click here.